- Transport for London

 - Grade II*

 Westminster Bridge is part of the UNESCO World Heritage Site of the Palace of Westminster and is a Grade II listed structure.
 Leo Villareal’s sequencing for Westminster Bridge is a subtle addition, honouring the bridge’s historically significant design.
-Westminster Bridge will be lit underneath in soft green tones, complementing the bridge’s characteristic colour and activating the latticework beneath.
+Westminster Bridge is lit from underneath in soft green tones, complementing the bridge’s characteristic colour and activating the latticework beneath.